Cryliss/go-cors/README.md

 Either add any of the following command line flags to your input, or update the provided `conf.json` to reflect your desired configuration.

 ### CLI flags
--u --url        The URL to scan for CORS misconfiguration -d --headers    Include headers
+-url        The URL to scan for CORS misconfiguration -headers    Include headers
--m --method     Include another method other than `GET` -i --input      A text file with a list of domains to scan for CORS misconfiguration -t --threads    Number of threads to use for the scan -o --output     Save the results to a JSON file
+-method     Include another method other than `GET` -input      A text file with a list of domains to scan for CORS misconfiguration -threads    Number of threads to use for the scan -output     Save the results to a JSON file
--T --timeout    Set requests timeout (default 10s)
+-timeout    Set requests timeout (default 10s)
--p --proxy      Use a proxy (HTTP)
+-proxy      Use a proxy (HTTP)
--h --help       Show the help information & exit
+-help       Show the help information & exit
--v --verbose    Enables the UI to display realtime results
+-verbose    Enables the UI to display realtime results

 `./go-cors -u https://example.com -d "User-Agent: GoogleBot\nCookie: SESSION=Hacked"`